 Disciplinary Hearing Decisions

-The chart will be updated annually with summaries and outcomes of public hearings that concluded the previous year.
+The charts below include summaries and outcomes of decisions made in public professional conduct hearings since 2020.
+Updates will be provided annually with summaries and outcomes of public hearings that concluded the previous year.

-In deciding what level of detail to provide in this listing, we considered the interplay between the Police Act and the Freedom of Information and Protection of Privacy Act (FOIP).
-FOIP prohibits the Calgary Police Service from disclosing certain personal information, including employment history.
+In deciding what level of detail to provide in this listing, we considered the interplay between the Police Act, the Access to Information Act and the Protection of Privacy Act.
+The Access to Information Act and Protection of Privacy Act prohibit the Calgary Police Service from disclosing certain personal information, including employment history.

-Only concluded disciplinary hearings are included in this list.
+The lists provided only include concluded disciplinary hearings.
 The following are not included:

 - Matters that remain in progress